Volunteer

 Become A Volunteer Advocate

 Victim Advocacy training is offered in the spring and fall.
 This training is a 30 hour state-mandated course that all Victim Advocates must complete.
-Advocates answer the 24 hour hotline (must agree to be on-call for two 12-hour shifts per month), provide hospital accompaniment, follow-up contact, legal advocacy, financial advocacy, and court accompaniment.
+Advocates answer our 24 hour hotline (must agree to be on-call for two 6-hour shifts per month), provide hospital accompaniment, follow-up contact, legal advocacy, financial advocacy, and court accompaniment.
 Victim Advocates help victims find appropriate resources in the community and ensure that victims know their rights.

 What Do Our Volunteers Do?

-Volunteers can also participate in community events that the Center hosts or takes part in to distribute information and speak with attendees about services.
+Volunteers can also participate in community events that The Center hosts or takes part in to distribute information and speak with attendees about services.

 Volunteer Commitment

-Minimum two 12 hour shifts a month
+Minimum two 6-hour shifts per month

-Monday through Thursday
+Monday through Friday

 Training Dates: All must be attended

-Fall 2020 Training:
+Fall 2022 Training: